krzachariassen/ZTDP/README.md

 ---

-## 🧪 Testing Strategy
+## 🧪 Testing & Quality

-We follow **TDD** and **API-first** development:
+We live and breathe TDD and API-first development:

-- ✅ Each feature begins with a test
+- Every feature starts with a test.
-- ✅ Logic and contracts are test-covered (`go test ./...`)
+- Logic and contracts are covered (`go test ./...`).
-- ✅ APIs are tested with HTTP assertions
+- APIs are tested with HTTP assertions.
-- ✅ Redis-backed graph is tested for both in-memory and persistence
+- Redis-backed graph is tested for both in-memory and persistence.

 ```bash
 # Run all tests